 Permittees must carry out inspections of fixed facilities to: identify and correct observed violations of the municipal ordinance or other requirements related to the control of pollutants to the MS4; identify and correct unnecessary deviations from standard operating procedures (see section XIV.B.10, below); internally enforce relevant discharge requirements; and identify and eliminate known or suspected unauthorized non-stormwater discharges.

-Permittees must implement an effective program to prevent the discharge of pollutants from Permittees’ field activities and fixed facilities.
+Permittees must implement a program to prevent the discharge of pollutants from Permittees’ field activities and fixed facilities.
 The program must include:

 Documentation of pollution controls and BMPs to be implemented by person(s) performing field activities on behalf of Permittees.